rafaduran/django-pluggable-registration/docs/default-backend.rst

    .. method:: activate_user(activation_key)

-      Validates ``activation_key`` and, if valid, activates the associated account by setting its ``is_active`` field to ``True``.
+      Validates ``activation_key`` and, if valid, activates the ``callback`` callable parameter is called, performing it the actions needed in order to get the new user account created and/or activated.field.
 To prevent re-activation of accounts, the :attr:`~RegistrationProfile.activation_key` of the
       :class:`RegistrationProfile` for the account will be set to :attr:`RegistrationProfile.ACTIVATED` after successful
       activation.

-      Returns the ``User`` instance representing the account if activation is successful, ``False`` otherwise.
+      Returns a two-tuple containing:

+      1. On success returns ``callback`` result:

+         ``User``: object representing the new user account.

+         ``error_message``: on success this attribute will be ignored, however for convenience it should be ``None``.

+      2. On failure:

+         ``falsy_value``: any value that evaluates to ``False`` on boolean context.

+         ``error_message``: a string contatining the error message to be displayed.

       :param activation_key: The activation key to use for the activation.
       :type activation_key: string, a 40-character SHA1 hexdigest
+      :param callback: The callable actually performing the activation.
+      :type callback: callable
+      :param \*\*kwargs: Extra keyword arguments for ``callback``.
+      :type \*\*kwargs: ``dict``
-      :rtype: ``User`` or bool
+      :rtype: ``tuple``

-   .. method:: delete_expired_users
+   .. method:: delete_expired(queryset=None)

-      Removes expired instances of :class:`RegistrationProfile`, and
-      their associated user accounts, from the database.
-This is useful as a periodic maintenance task to clean out accounts which registered but never activated.
+      Removes expired instances of :class:`RegistrationProfile` from the database.
+This is useful as a periodic maintenance task to clean out profiles which registered but never activated.

-      Accounts to be deleted are identified by searching for instances of :class:`RegistrationProfile` with expired activation keys and with associated user accounts which are inactive (have their ``is_active`` field set to ``False``).
-To disable a user account without having it deleted, simply delete its associated :class:`RegistrationProfile`; any ``User`` which does not have an associated :class:`RegistrationProfile` will not be deleted.
+      Profiles to be deleted are identified by searching for instances of :class:`RegistrationProfile` on the given queryset with expired activation keys.
+If no queryset is provided then all objects will be tested.

-      A custom management command is provided which will execute this method, suitable for use in cron jobs or other scheduled maintenance tasks: ``manage.py cleanupregistration``.
+      :param queryset: A queryset containing :class:`RegistrationProfile`
+         objects to be tested for deletion.
+      :type queryset: :class:`django.db.models.query.QuerySet`
       :rtype: ``None``

+   .. method:: delete_activated(queryset=None)

+      Removes already activated instances of :class:`RegistrationProfile` from the database.
+This is useful as a periodic maintenance task to clean out activated profiles.

+      Profiles to be deleted are identified by searching for instances of :class:`RegistrationProfile` on the given queryset activated activation keys.
+If no queryset is provided then all objects will be tested.

+      :param queryset: A queryset containing :class:`RegistrationProfile`
+         objects to be tested for deletion.
+      :type queryset: :class:`django.db.models.query.QuerySet`
+      :rtype: ``None``

-   .. method:: create_inactive_user(username, email, password, site[, send_email])
+   .. method:: create_profile(site, email, send_email=True)

-      Creates a new, inactive user account and an associated instance of :class:`RegistrationProfile`, sends the activation email and returns the new ``User`` object representing the account.

-      :param username: The username to use for the new account.
-      :type username: string
-      :param email: The email address to use for the new account.
-      :type email: string
-      :param password: The password to use for the new account.
-      :type password: string
+      Creates and returns a :class:`RegistrationProfile` instance for the given ``email``.

+      The :class:`RegistrationProfile` created by this method will have its :attr:`~RegistrationProfile.activation_key` set to a SHA1 hash
+      generated from a combination of the ``email`` and a random salt.

+      If ``send_email`` is ``True`` (default value) an email will be sent to the address ``email`` via :meth:`send_email`.

-      :param site: An object representing the site on which the account is being registered.
+      :param site: An object representing the site on which account was registered.
       :type site: ``django.contrib.sites.models.Site`` or
         ``django.contrib.sites.models.RequestSite``
+      :param email: An string representing the new user email address.
+      :type email: ``string``
-      :param send_email: If ``True``, the activation email will be sent to the account (by calling
+      :param send_email: Boolean object indicating wether an email should be sent.
-         :meth:`RegistrationProfile.send_activation_email`).
-If
-         ``False``, no email will be sent (but the account will still be inactive)
       :type send_email: bool
-      :rtype: ``User``

-   .. method:: create_profile(user)

-      Creates and returns a :class:`RegistrationProfile` instance for the account represented by ``user``.

-      The ``RegistrationProfile`` created by this method will have its :attr:`~RegistrationProfile.activation_key` set to a SHA1 hash
-      generated from a combination of the account's username and a random salt.

-      :param user: The user account; an instance of ``django.contrib.auth.models.User``.
-      :type user: ``User``
-      :rtype: ``RegistrationProfile``
+      :rtype: :class:`RegistrationProfile`